-Set in the vast Congolese national park of the same name, “Virunga,” the debut feature doc by Orlando (“Skateistan”) von Einsiedel, and showing at Tribeca, is an exhilarating balance of politics, ecology, market forces and utter corruption, all of which play out across the landscape.
+Set in the vast Congolese national park of the same name, “Virunga,” the debut feature doc by Orlando (“Skateistan”) von Einsiedel, an Indie Spirit and Oscar doc nominee, is an exhilarating balance of politics, ecology, market forces and utter corruption, all of which play out across the landscape.
 Coveted by an oil-seeking corporation called SOCO, it’s also home to the 800 or so mountain gorillas left in the world, who are little more than an inconvenient obstacle for the British company -- which, as if delivered to von Einsiedel by central casting, is morally bankrupt, oblivious to history, and a casual creator of misery upon which it feeds like a flea.

 “Who gives a fuck about a fucking monkey?” asks a self-described mercenary in the SOCO employ.
 To the movie’s credit, it makes a very good case why everyone should -- unless he or she is a stockholder, or a soulless cretin.

 “Virunga” begins with a recap of 150 years of African catastrophe -- European exploitation, CIA coups, general western-influenced mayhem -- and then segues to the gorillas.
 It’s a jarring transition: Having just been reminded about the human toll that Africa’s wealth has cost over the last century and a half, are we supposed to get worked up over apes?
 Yes, and not just for purely moral reasons: The preservation of the animals means increased tourism; increased tourism means local employment; local employment means self-sufficiency and a possible end to the exploitation that’s been haunting the Congo since Leopold II of Belgium was cutting people’s hands off.